205g0/notebook-free-notebook/README.md

 ![vscode.png](vscode.png)

 Initially, I was impressed by Jupyter and notebooks but found them quickly annoying (coming from a programming background).
 Getting the right IDE was not easy because there're many vendor-locked-in products, most .ipynb-based and lacking essential/typical dev features.
-I finally came to following setup which is rather for coders which is at the same time very simple but powerful and flexible:
+I finally came to following setup which is rather for coders and not data scientists.
+It is at the same time very simple but powerful and flexible like no other tooling:

 **More Features:**